Thivyadhanasegaran/webapp/README.md

 Response:
 200 OK: If the email is successfully verified.
 400 Bad Request: If the email verification link is invalid or has expired.
-500 Internal Server Error: If there is an internal server error during the verification process.
+500 Internal Server Error: If there is an internal server error during the verification process

 ## Assignment 09:
 References: